nik312123/geocomputing-resources-script/README.md

 macOS unfortunately does not have bash 4 or higher by default (check your bash version by running `echo "$BASH_VERSION"` in Terminal).
 As such, if you do not have a high enough version of bash, you will need to either clone this repository to run the script locally or download the repository as a zip and run the script locally.

+It would also be worth downloading the repository and running the script locally if you have a slow internet connection.

 To run this script locally, you may run the following:

 ```bash